Israel set to join elite lunar club with first mission to moon

 Once launched, the spacecraft will enter a gradually widening Earth orbit that will eventually bring the probe within the moon’s gravitational pull, setting the stage for a series of additional maneuvers leading to an automated touchdown.

-Beresheet was one of only three payloads to be carried aloft by the SpaceX rocket.
+Beresheet was one of three payloads to be carried aloft by the SpaceX rocket.
 The two others are a telecommunications satellite for Indonesia and an experimental satellite for the U.S. Air Force.

-So far, only three other nations have carried out controlled “soft” landings of spacecraft on the lunar surface - the United States, the former Soviet Union and China.
+So far, only three other nations have carried out controlled “soft” landings on the moon - the United States, the former Soviet Union and China.
+Spacecraft from several countries, including India’s Moon Impact Probe, Japan’s SELENE orbiter and a European Space Agency orbital probe called SMART 1, have intentionally crashed on the lunar surface.

 The U.S. Apollo program tallied six manned missions to the moon - the only ones yet achieved - between 1969 and 1972, with about a dozen more robotic landings combined by the United States and Soviets.
 China made history in January with its Chang’e 4, the first to touch down on the dark side of the moon.